-The Australian dollar has rallied slightly during the course of the trading session on Thursday, to test not only the 50-Day EMA, but also the 200-Day EMA indicator.
+The Australian dollar has rallied early during the trading session on Thursday, to test not only the 50-Day EMA, but also the 200-Day EMA indicator.

-The Australian dollar has broken higher during the trading session on Wednesday to break above the 50 day EMA finally.
+The Australian dollar has rallied a bit during the trading session on Thursday as we continue to recover.